 The favorite type of lesson for this particular girl was a kinesthetic lesson.
 She liked to be moving!
 So I put letters on the Twister game mat and asked her to put a right foot on the letter representing the sound I would say.
 This also reinforced right and left!
 Another game was called Pick it Up.
 This involved me calling out a letter or word and her finding it and picking it up off the floor.
 While I enjoy creating new ways to teach reading and other subjects, I also feel it is important to do some things in repeated fashion.
 I observed the reading recovery program that many schools offer as part of my reading endorsement requirements and really enjoyed how the children responded to these types of lessons!

-On a personal note, I have five children and one grandchild.
-My youngest child is in sixth grade and the others are all grown and on their own.
+On a personal note, I have five children, a son-in-law, a soon to be daughter-in-law, and one grandchild.
+My youngest child is in going into high school this fall and the others are all grown and on their own.
 I was a stay-at-home mom until my fourth child went to school, then I went to work as a nurse's aid at a nursing home.
 I enjoyed working with the elderly, but longed to be a teacher, so I went back to school and got my degree.
 My favorite past time is sewing, but I also like to hike in the woods, garden, and bake.
 I am a calm, quiet, and patient person, but I am also firm.
 It has been said that I have a good rapport with parents as well as their students.
 I enjoy working together as a team with parents and students.

 back to top